 November 10th, 2017 – Multidisciplinary Symposium on Women’s Lung Health

 Listen to a variety of medical experts discuss important issues in women’s lung health.
 Special keynote speaker: President of Wellesley College, Paula A. Johnson, MD, MPH.
-For more information and to register, visit https://cmeregistration.hms.harvard.edu/734730-1801
+Visit the website for more information: https://cmeregistration.hms.harvard.edu/734730-1801

 Balloon-a-thon 2017: Give Flight!
 To the Fight against Lung Cancer in Women

 Our 3rd balloon-a-thon was a tremendous success thanks to our donors, silent auction participants, Forum members, and volunteers.
 We are still tallying up the funds as donations continue to come in, however, at this point we have raised more than $27,000 for lung cancer research and the educational, advocacy, and patient support programming of the Women’s Lung Cancer Forum.